 Also, it's interesting to note that Ivacy is a product of a company called 'PMG PTE Limited.'
 Little information is known about that company, which seems quite keen on maintaining its anonymity.
 This led to rumors that PureVPN and Ivacy share the same parent company (Gaditek), which comes from Pakistan.

 On LinkedIn, you can find several individuals (like Mustafa Hasan and Saad Qureshi, for example) who are linked to both Gaditek and Ivacy VPN, which is hardly a coincidence.
 And at one point, even Ivacy admitted that it's connected to PureVPN, calling it a "minor investor."

-Lastly, you should know that Ivacy's representatives once tried to bribe a reputable site, which happened five years ago, to get a favorable review.
-With that said, many questions surround Ivacy VPN, even though many VPN companies are shrouded in mystery.
-So, to see if you can trust this VPN, make sure to keep on reading.
+Lastly, you should know that Ivacy's representatives once tried to bribe a reputable site to get a favorable review.
+With that said, many questions surround Ivacy VPN, even though most VPN companies are shrouded in mystery, which isn't necessarily a bad thing.

 Did Ivacy Leak Personal Data in the Past?